Script (Unicode): Character categories within scripts

 Unicode provides a general category property for each character.
 So in addition to belonging to a script every character also has a general category.
-Typically scripts include letter characters including: uppercase letters, lowercase letter and modifier letters.
+Typically scripts include letter characters including: uppercase letters, lowercase letters and modifier letters.
 Some characters are considered titlecase letters for a few precomposed ligatures such as ǲ (U+01F2).
 Such titlecase ligatures are all in the Latin and Greek scripts and are all compatibility characters, and therefore Unicode discourages their use by authors.
 It is unlikely that new titlecase letters will be added in the future.

 Most writing systems do not differentiate between uppercase and lowercase letters.
 For those scripts all letters are categorized as "other letter" or "modifier letter".
 Ideographs such as Unihan ideographs are also categorized as "other letters".
 A few scripts do differentiate between uppercase and lowercase however: Latin, Cyrillic, Greek, Armenian, Georgian, and Deseret.
 Even for these scripts there are some letters that are neither uppercase nor lowercase.

 Scripts can also contain any other general category character such as marks (diacritic and otherwise), numbers (numerals), punctuation, separators (word separators such as spaces), symbols and non-graphical format characters.
 These are included in a particular script when they are unique to that script.
 Other such characters are generally unified and included in the punctuation or diacritic blocks.
 However, the bulk of characters in any script (other than the common and inherited scripts) are letters.